 *One notable exception to this rule is copper tubing, whose nominal size is .125” smaller than its actual outer diameter.

 Size matters ... at least for your pipes!
-If you work with pipe often, download our free Pipe Size Guide for a quick-reference ANSI Pipe Scheduling Chart, a guide to pipe strengths, and PVF product list.
+If you work with pipes often, download our free Pipe Size Guide for a quick reference ANSI Pipe Scheduling Chart, a guide to pipe strengths, and a PVF product list.